Vuenc/Group-Bill-Splitter/README.md

 number of *group members*, which are represented by their name, and *expenses*.

-An expense consists of the amount of money that was payed, the id of the *paying group member* and a list of *sharing group members*: These can be either all members of the group (represented by the [] value) or a list of ids of group members which share the expense among each other.
-Note that the paying group member doesn't need to be a sharing group member: For example, if Alice pays for Bob's food because he doesn't have cash with him, then Alice could enter an expense with herself as the paying and Bob as the only sharing group member.
+An expense consists of the amount of money that was payed, the id of the *paying group member* and a list of *sharing group members*: These can be either all members of the group (represented implicitly by the [] value, in order keep consistency when group members are added later) or a list of ids of group members which share the expense among each other.
+Note that the paying group member does not need to be a sharing group member: For example, if Alice pays for Bob's lunch because he doesn't have cash with him, then Alice could enter an expense with herself as the paying and Bob as the only sharing group member.
 Additional, optional data includes a description for the expense and the date it was paid.

 ## Routes